 «No. I have none.»

 I opened my eyes and observed physical reality before me.
 The scent from the unlit candle continued to pour over me.
 The space on the other side of the small table continued to remain empty and unoccupied.
-The linen shawl continued to keep a comfortably warm layer of air next to me.
+The cotton shawl continued to keep a comfortably warm layer of air next to me.
 The bare knife at my toes continued to remind me to remain aware.

 It would be easy to discount the vision in yesterday’s meditation as the result of a tired and overworked mind.
 Except it was too sharp, too vivid, and had all the tells that came with other realities and none of the tells that come with a random dream.